tobyweston/essential_acceptance_testing/manuscript/part1/introduction.md

 We'll often use the terms acceptance criteria and acceptance test interchangeably but really they're distinct.

-Acceptance criteria are the set of criteria that, when verified against a running system, give confidence to the customer that the system behaves as expected.
+Acceptance criteria are the set of criteria that, when verified against a running system, give confidence to the customer that the system behaves as intended.
 They represent the requirements or specification for a small set of functionality and are written in such a way as to be quantifiable.
-They're typically defined when doing analysis and are mostly concerned with the business functionality.
-Therefore, the customer is mostly best placed to define the criteria.
-I'm saying mostly because non-functional requirements, despite affecting the customer, are usually championed by technical stakeholders.
+They're typically defined when doing analysis and since they're mostly concerned with business requirements, the customer is best placed to define the business requirements.
+Non-functional requirements, despite affecting the customer, are usually end up being championed by technical stakeholders.

 Defining the criteria is a useful step in really understanding what's required.
-It helps us define the scope of the feature so developers know when to stop.
-Importantly, it also helps the team to drive out a shared understanding.
-Criteria should be implementation agnostic and written at a fairly high level.
+It helps us define the scope of a feature so developers know when to stop.
+Importantly, it also helps the team to drive out a shared understanding of the requirements.
+Criteria should be implementation independent and written at a fairly high level.
 We then _implement_ the criteria in terms of one or more acceptance tests.

-A single criterion (for example, "the total basket value is displayed correctly") may require multiple examples to be comprehensive (for example, what _exactly_ does it mean to "display correctly" in our example?).
+A single criterion ("the total basket value is displayed correctly") may require multiple examples to be comprehensive (what _exactly_ does it mean to "display correctly"?).
 That's where implementing the acceptance _criteria_ as executable acceptance _tests_ comes in.

-Remembering our definition, we're emphasising that tests are executable and criteria are not.
+Referring back to our definition, we're emphasising that tests are executable and criteria are not.
 An acceptance test is a physical test artifact.
 It may be a xUnit test written in the language of choice, a test script that requires a human to step through, a record-replay style UI test or even a checklist on a scrap of paper.

 Adding this dimension to our definition gives us the following.

->  An acceptance test is a set of _executable_ criteria that help the customer "accept" that the system behaves as intended.
-The test is used to specify required behaviour before verifing that behaviour against a running system.
+>  An acceptance test is a set of _executable_ criteria that helps the customer "accept" that a system behaves as intended.
+The test is used to specify required behaviour and to verify that behaviour against a running system.
 Acceptance tests are not limited to confirming business behaviour but can also verify that broader, non-functional objectives have been met.

 Acceptance criteria _become_ acceptance tests.
 Attributes that describe acceptance tests also describe acceptance criteria with the additional fact that tests should be _executable_.
 Executing acceptance tests verify that the acceptance criteria have been met.